 She also takes note of the impact the oxygen is having on the fish.
 It is struggling through its violent introduction to this very different world.
 The oxygen is described as “terrible” and the gills as “frightening”.
 They move as though terrified themselves.
 There is also the blood; as a result of the hook in the fish’s mouth.

-In the next seven lines the sight of the blood inspires the speaker to consider the inside of the fish.
-From past experience catching, killing and eating these animals she knows that the “white flesh“ is “packed in like feathers”.
-With this simile in mind she continues on to describe the different size bones and the dramatic, contrasting and evocative colours and shapes one would see inside the fishes body.
-There is another simile which relates back to the roses of the wallpaper.
+In the next seven lines, the sight of the blood inspires the speaker to consider the inside of the fish.
+From past experience catching, killing, and eating these animals she knows that the “white flesh“ is “packed in like feathers”.
+With this simile in mind, she continues on to describe the different size bones and the dramatic, contrasting, and evocative colors and shapes one would see inside the fishes body.
+There is another simile that relates back to the roses of the wallpaper.
 This time, the “swim bladder” is like a “big peony” flower.

-The speaker also make sure to draw a comparison between the fish and herself.
+The speaker also makes sure to draw a comparison between the fish and herself.
 She notices that his eyes are much larger than hers, but they are also “shallower” and yellower.

 Just like the fish’s entrails, there is a shine to its eyes.
 They appear like “tarnished tinfoil”.
 She goes on to connect the fish to the human body again, and the act of wearing glasses.
 The fish’s eyes move in their sockets, but, not with the intent of looking at her.
 She is just another object in this terrible, yet familiar world.
 As the eyes move, she compares them to objects “tipping toward the light”.